cookies-xor-cream/HugoTest/content/posts/poetry/testing/markup_on_antibiotics.md

+---
+tags: ['Daniella']
-Markup On Antibiotics: $$$/5mg
+title: "Orchestrating A Markup On Antibiotics: $$$/5mg"

-Orchestration: I Feel Like There's Some Fundemental Irony Baked Into This Universe, And I've Been Coughing All Day After Talking About TB And Pneumonia Last Night

-And Then My RAT Came Up Negative.
-I Love This Omnipresent Sadism.
+date: 2023-03-03
+---

 The malaise under my skin,
 Is crawling but stuck still,
-The effort to tey to breathe
+The effort to try to breathe
-Is like breathing but uphill.
+Is like walking straight uphill.

 I'm short now just one draw,
 And my throat has gone all raw,